PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

    ![Select import from file.](media/import-notebooks.png 'Import from file')

 5. Before you begin, make sure you attach your cluster to the notebooks, using the dropdown.
 You will need to do this for each notebook you open.
-There are 5 notebooks included in the BigDataVis.dbc

    ![Select your cluster to attach it to the notebook.](media/attach-cluster-to-notebook.png 'Attach cluster to notebook')